jainnayan90/card_game/README.md

 3) now to add a new player fire command
     - ```CardGame.play(%{player_id: 1, player_name: "john", level: "1"})```

-    - change the player id accordingly to add new players
+    - change the player id accordingly to add new players.
+The game will start  everytime after three players are added.

 4) to get cards alloted to a player use command
     - ```CardGame.get_player_cards(id, player_id)```